The Coronavirus pandemic has infected more than 2.5 million people in 210 countries and territories around the world. – MarketWatch

 Cloud Computing: Support Health Services

 As the virus spreads, the demand for cloud computing as an essential technology has skyrocketed.
 Many healthcare institutions have digitized their process and transferred their data to the cloud to optimize healthcare services.

 Cloud computing is not limited to data storage.
 It also lowers the IT costs for health facilities, eases the interoperability by enabling data and system integrations.

 In the pandemic response, cloud technology supports telemedicine and remote data accessibility, interactive online tools enabling frontline healthcare responders to provide faster responses to patient needs.

 The Path Ahead – Go Digital

 The response to COVID-19 outbreak has accelerated the adoption and scaling of the mentioned emerging technologies in healthcare to speed up diagnosis and patient monitoring.

 Every cloud has a silver lining.
 Where COVID-19 has become a global human tragedy, these tech innovations are sure to be the silver lining, helping us to effectively deal with the outbreak.

-Cygnet experts with an 100% agile working model develop innovative technology solutions that allow businesses to thrive in the foreseeable future.
+Cygnet Infotech experts with a 100% agile working model develop innovative technology solutions that allow businesses to thrive in the foreseeable future.
 For any queries or more information, drop us an email at firstname.lastname@example.org.